-German Chocolate Pecan Pie pairs together two classic desserts with its chocolate, coconut, and pecan filling baked in a chocolate pie dough crust made all from scratch.
+German Chocolate Pecan Pie pairs together two classic desserts with its chocolate, coconut, and pecan filling baked in a homemade chocolate pie crust.

 It started out hopeful as a golden opportunity for something I’ve been wanting appeared in my inbox.
 Here was my chance, my big break!
 I was nervous, excited, anxious.